-- The NHS is dealing with a formidable task this winter, and the Omicron COVID-19 variant has the potential to derail an already struggling service even further.
-Yet integration and innovation is happening across the NHS, with organisations working collaboratively and developing models of care in the community that support the reduction in ambulance conveyances and emergency department admissions.
+- The NHS is dealing with a formidable task this winter and the Omicron COVID-19 variant has the potential to derail an already struggling service even further.
+Yet integration and innovation are happening across the NHS, with organisations working collaboratively and developing models of care in the community that support the reduction in ambulance conveyances and emergency department admissions.

 - This report outlines a range of examples where NHS organisations are working collaboratively to improve outcomes for patients and local communities.
 Based on interviews with NHS leaders, it reflects on the opportunities and challenges of models of care that aim to treat patients in the community.

 - This collaboration only works through the strength of local relationships, both within the NHS, with wider external stakeholders and with communities.
 Through building capacity in the community and, in some cases, making greater use of existing models of care, there is an alternative that can provide a more holistic and patient- centred model of care without the need for acute intervention.

 - Our key reflection from the interviews is that building capacity in the community is essential.
 Developing models of care that both anticipate what patients will need from their care in the future, while addressing their immediate and urgent needs through community and home-care-based solutions.

 - Technology has a significant role in enabling this model of care, from virtual assessments and training to home monitoring and diagnostics.
 To effectively change the model of care in the future, more emphasis and funding needs to be invested in developing pathways that support primary and community-based providers to support patients in out-of-hospital settings.